 Ahmed Umar: Glowing Phalanges | 05.06 - 01.08.2026

+Ahmed Umar: Glowing Phalanges.
 Copyright the artist.
 Courtesy Holtermann Fine Art.
-Photo: Phil Macdonald
+Photo: Ollie Hammick

 Holtermann Fine Art is delighted to present Glowing Phalanges, a solo exhibition by Ahmed Umar.
 Glowing Phalanges forms part of Umar’s ongoing project Forbidden Prayers, a body of work he has been developing since 2018.
 The exhibition presents a series of sculptural works in glass and mixed media; each held in acrylic casts of the artist’s right hand.